darekf77/ng2-rest/README.md

 Alternative to angularjs $resource + extremely useful thing to build/mock frontend app in browser.

 NEW FEATURE:

-Generate documentation from ng2-rest requests with [ng2-rest-docs-server](https://github.com/darekf77/ng2-rest-docs-server) .
+ - Easy **SimpleResource** for creating endpoint  as fast as possible ( get,query,save,update,remove)
-Also you can generate [Spring Cloud Contracts](https://cloud.spring.io/spring-cloud-contract/spring-cloud-contract.html)  with this tool.
+ - Generate documentation from ng2-rest requests with [ng2-rest-docs-server](https://github.com/darekf77/ng2-rest-docs-server)  ( also  [Spring Cloud Contracts](https://cloud.spring.io/spring-cloud-contract/spring-cloud-contract.html)  )

 Extremely useful with E2E and mocked all app in frontend with ng2-rest